 Communal compost heaps.
 The Committee recognise that unfortunately, there is insufficient volunteer effort available to continue to offer this facility.
 There was a discussion, as to how to deal with the removal of the existing heaps, and to prevent further dumping of waste by plot holders.
 Notices, encouraging the use of the existing compost for plot levelling and raising etc. were proposed, and also those reminding people not to dump further material, but to compost it on their own plots, or to remove it from site.
 An action day for volunteers, on a Saturday, was agreed in principle.

 With regret, the Committee ask plot holders to add no further material to the heaps, but warmly encourage them to take as much mature compost as possible, for raised beds, for levelling, or for any other purpose.
+[Update: please note that this arrangement has been discontinued at all locations on site in accordance with Council rules, and PPAA intend to remove all remaining compost in due course.
+Would all plot holders please deal with composting on their own plots or remove it from site as our Rules Of Tenancy require – thanks]

 Email from Ian – shop.
 Ian says that he and Richard have started work cleaning, clearing and painting.
 He also proposed the sale of surplus stock at the same time as the Plant Sale, May 4th.
 That was agreed as a good idea.
 The Committee warmly thank Ian and Richard for their work.